rartificia/E-Hentai-gallery-downloader/README.md

 # E-Hentai gallery downloader

 You can automatically download the images of an E-Hentai gallery.
-This program requires the first image page of the gallery(i.e. the first page of online reading)
+This program requires the URL of the first image page of the gallery(i.e. the first page of online reading)

 Usage: python zcralwer.py url

 Dependencies: wget, 7z, python2.7*

-Required Python libraies(python2.7*): beautifulsoup4, re // you can download these things with pip. (e.g. pip install beautifulsoup4)
+Required Python libraies(python2.7*): beautifulsoup4, re
+   -- you can download these things with pip. (e.g. pip install beautifulsoup4)

 Summary: